-conte, meaning the office of a count.
-However, a county within the United States, defined by Merriam-Webster’s dictionary as “the largest territorial division for local government within a state,” is based on the Anglo-Saxon shire, which corresponds to the modern county.
-Counties were brought to the United States by the English colonists and were established in the central and western parts of the United States by the pioneers as they moved westward.
+The word “county” is from the Middle English word “conte.”
+It means the domain of a count.
+However, the American county, as defined by Merriam-Webster’s Dictionary is, “the largest territorial division for local government within a state of the U.S.” That definition is based on the Anglo-Saxon County of England dating back to the time of the Norman Conquest.
+Counties were brought to America by the colonists and were later established in the central and western parts of the nation by the colonizers as they moved westward.

 Nine counties have adopted “home rule” charters, wherein voters have the power to adopt and amend their own county government organization.
 Lane and Washington were the first to adopt “home rule” in 1962, followed by Hood River (1964), Multnomah (1967), Benton (1972), Jackson (1978), Josephine (1980), Clatsop (1988) and Umatilla (1993).

 Twenty-nine of Oregon’s 36 counties, including the nine with charters, are governed by a board of commissioners comprised of three- to- five elected members.
 The remaining seven less populated counties are governed by a “county court” consisting of a county judge and two commissioners.